chipongue/check_dns/README.md

 -V or --version used to query the module version.

--A or –--author used to query the author's data.
+-A or --author used to query the author's data.

 -d or --dnsserver used to specify a DNS server where the query must be made, by default the Google DNS server (8.8.8.8) is used.